-I was asked a couple of times for a tutorial for my Dark Eldar Warriors, so here it is :) In this extensive step by step guide you will learn how to paint Dark Eldar Kabalite Warriors of the Kabal of the Last Hatred.
+I created this tutorial a while ago.
+As I use the techniques and paints described here for my Wracks as well, I thought it would be a good idea to bring it back to the front page.
+In this extensive step by step guide you will learn how to paint Dark Eldar Kabalite Warriors of the Kabal of the Last Hatred.
 It comprehends easy techniques for painting Kabalite armour, flayed skin and Dark Eldar flesh and a lot more.
 All presented in super macro photographs where you can see every paint streak.
 Click more after the jump and find out how I painted the model above.

 Paints you will need for this tutorial: